prowler-cloud/prowler/docs/tutorials/mutelist.md

 # Mutelisting
 Sometimes you may find resources that are intentionally configured in a certain way that may be a bad practice but it is all right with it, for example an AWS S3 Bucket open to the internet hosting a web site, or an AWS Security Group with an open port needed in your use case.

-Mutelist option works along with other options and will modify the output in the following way:
+Mutelist option works along with other options and will modify the output in the following way if the finding is muted:
-- JSON-OCSF: `status_id` is `Suppressed` if the finding is muted.
+- JSON-OCSF: `status_id` is `Suppressed`.
 - CSV: `muted` is `True`.
 The field `status` will keep the original status, `MANUAL`, `PASS` or `FAIL`, of the finding.